remogatto/sms/README.md

 # Proprietary games

-Generally, SMS games are protected by copyright so none of them is included in GoSpeccy.
+Generally, SMS games are protected by copyright so none of them is included with the emulator.
 However, it is possible to find tons of games for the Sega Master System on the Internet.

 # Credits